What's a lease?

 Your landlord cannot force you to give them post-dated cheques or automatic payments, but you can choose to do so if you want to.

-If the landlord goes to deposit your cheque and it bounces because your bank account has non-sufficient funds (NSF), then your landlord can ask you to pay a fee (to a maximum of $20), plus any NSF charges they had to pay to their own bank.
+If your landlord goes to deposit your cheque and it bounces because your bank account has non-sufficient funds (NSF), then your landlord can ask you to pay a fee (to a maximum of $20), plus any NSF charges they had to pay to their own bank.

 If you don’t pay rent on time, your landlord can give you a notice to end the tenancy.
 You have the right to ask your landlord for a receipt for rent or deposit, up to 12 months after you move out.